Tools of the trade: understanding the Maillard reaction

 As the Maillard reaction is such a complicated process, with a number of tricky reaction steps, we have summarised the key steps in the poster below.

-Alongside the Maillard reaction, the Strecker degradation (established in the 1960’s) also plays an important role in the formation of flavour compounds - take a look at the information below.
+Alongside the Maillard reaction, the Strecker degradation (established in the 1960s) also plays an important role in the formation of flavour compounds - take a look at the information in the downloads section below.

 Does coffee cause cancer?